Pine-Sec/pine-sec.github.io/_posts/2025-06-23-On-Storytelling-vs.-Fact-sharing.md

 ### **Stories land hard**

-In fact, according to Stanford’s Dr. Jennifer Aaker, stories are up to 22 times more memorable than just facts. ["Harnessing the power of Stories."]
+In fact, according to Stanford’s Dr. Jennifer Aaker, stories are up to 22 times more memorable than just facts.
+"Harnessing the power of Stories."
 By Stanford’s Dr. Jennifer Aaker.

 And, if you're trying to persuade people...you should try to?
 Thats right, tell a story.
-[Hard Data Shows This Soft Skill Will Make You 35 Percent More Persuasive] By Inc
+Hard Data Shows This Soft Skill Will Make You 35 Percent More Persuasive.
+By Inc

 Want to know how many people remember stats?
 About 5%.
 Know how many remember a story? **63%** [The Data Storytelling Process](https://ignaciochavarria.co/2022/09/08/the-data-storytelling-process/)